 The dehydrating process takes about a day.
-Most of the process requires no active work on your part; if you use an oven you'll need to be home to monitor your stove and remove the squash at the right moment but if you use a dehydrator you can just set and go.
+Most of the process requires no active work on your part.
+For those using an oven, remain at home to monitor the squash and wait to remove it at the right moment.
+For those using a dehydrator, feel free to just set it and go.

 Before Dehydrating Consider Blanching

-Before dehydrating, you may want to blanch your squash to retain color and texture.
-Blanching is a simple process of boiling the squash whole for about one minute and then immediately plunging the hot vegetable into extremely cold water.
-Blanching is an optional step, as it doesn't impact the taste of the zucchini; if you plan to puree the squash for soup, for example, color and texture are unimportant.
+Blanching your squash before dehydrating is a great way to retain color and texture.
+Blanching is the simple process of boiling the squash whole for about one minute, and then, immediately plunging the hot vegetable into extremely cold water.
+Know that blanching is an optional step, and it doesn't impact the taste of the zucchini.
+For those who plan to puree the squash for soup, for example, color and texture are unimportant.

-Arrange the squash pieces on dehydrator trays leaving space between the pieces on all sides.
-You don't want them touching each other as that will result in inconsistent drying.
-You need space around them so the airflow will be more effective in drying the slices.
+- Arrange the squash pieces on the dehydrator's trays leaving space between the pieces on all sides.
+Make sure they are not touching each other because that will result in inconsistent drying.
+Leaving space around each piece for airflow will be more effective in drying the slices.

-Store the dried squash in a cool, dark place.
+- Store the dried squash in airtight storage containers, and leave them in a cool, dark place.

-If you don't have a food dehydrator, it is possible to dry zucchini or squash in your oven.
-One problem is that many ovens don't have a temperature setting below 150.
-As a result, it's hard to get the consistent temperature you want for drying squash, which is between 125 and 140 degrees Fahrenheit.
+For those who don't have a food dehydrator, it is possible to dry zucchini or squash in your oven.
+One problem is that many ovens don't have a temperature setting below 150 F. As a result, it's hard to get the consistent temperature needed for drying squash, which is between 125 F and 140 F.

-To use an oven, first prepare your zucchini as in steps 1-3, arranging them on a cookie sheet or baking sheet you have covered with parchment paper.
+To use an oven, first prepare your zucchini as in steps 1 to 3, arranging them on a cookie sheet or baking sheet covered with parchment paper.

-Place them in an oven set to the lowest heat setting and prop the door open about an inch.
+Place them in an oven set to the lowest heat setting, and prop the door open about an inch.
 Check the temperature with an oven thermometer.
-Dry for four to six hours until the slices are crisp-dry.
+Dry for four to six hours until the slices are crisp.

 Rehydrating and Using Dried Zucchini

-To use dehydrated zucchini and summer squash, pour boiling water over the squash and let it soak for 15 minutes.
-Once the vegetables are properly plumped up, pour off the water and use the squash as usual in your favorite recipe.
+To use dehydrated zucchini and summer squash, pour boiling water over the squash, and let them soak for 15 minutes.
+Once the vegetables are properly plumped up, pour off the water, and use the squash as usual in your favorite recipe.